 You will find the Hot Zone on the blasted surface where the machine has developed the highest blast intensity.
 This Zone is normally a little lighter and warmer than the rest of the blast cleaned area due to the heat that is generated by the impacts of abrasive.
-Adjust the control cage until the Hot Zone (HZ) is exactly in the middle of the blast pattern (1).
+Adjust the control cage until the Hot Zone (HZ) is exactly in the middle of the blast pattern (B)

 - Now the blast procedure can be started.
-When a concrete surface is to be blasted, check the blast pattern again after some - distance and readjust slightly if necessary.
-The blast pattern will change with and increase wear of the Wheel Kit when the size of the abrasive is changed.
+When a concrete surface is to be blasted, check the blast pattern again after some meters and readjust slightly if necessary.
+The blast pattern will change with and increased wear of the Wheel Kit and when the size of the abrasive is changed. - If the blast result shows strong blasting on the righthand side and weak blasting - on the left-hand side (shadows), turn the upper edge of the control cage clockwise (CW) for 2-4 mm.

-If the blast result shows strong blasting on the left-hand side and weak blasting on the right-hand side (shadows), turn the upper edge of the control cage counter-clockwise (CCW) for 2-4 mm.

-- Adjust the control cage until the Hot Zone (HZ) is exactly in the middle of the blast pattern (1). - Note: All descriptions are seen from the front into the blast wheel.
+- If the blast result shows strong blasting on the left-hand side and weak blasting on the right-hand side (shadows), turn the upper edge of the control cage counter-clockwise (CCW) for 2-4 mm. - Adjust the control cage until the Hot Zone (HZ) is exactly in the middle of the blast pattern (B). - Note: All description seen from the front into the blast wheel